adxptived/Autobilling/README.md

 npm run setup
 ```

-This installs dependencies, builds `dist/`, and opens the extensions page in your default browser.
+This installs dependencies, builds `dist/` and `dist-firefox/`, and opens the extensions page in your default browser.

 If it does not open automatically, use your browser page: